kluctl/www-kluctl.io/content/en/docs/reference/commands/deploy.md

 before to ensure nothing unexpected gets overwritten.

 ### --replace-on-error
-In some situations, updating Kubernetes objects is not possible, for example when modified fields are read-only.
-Jobs are a good example where this might be the case.
-In such cases, you can use `--replace-on-error` to instruct kluctl to retry an update by deleting and then recreating the object.
+In some situations, patching Kubernetes objects might fail for different reasons.
+In such cases, you can try `--replace-on-error` to instruct kluctl to retry with an update operation.

+Please note that this will cause all fields to be overwritten, even if owned by other field managers.

+### --force-replace-on-error
+This flag will cause the same replacement attempt on failure as with `--replace-on-error`.
+In addition, it will fallback to a delete+recreate operation in case the replace also fails.

 Please note that this is a potentially risky operation, especially when an object carries some kind of important state.